US adds modest 559,000 jobs, a sign of more hiring struggles - WTMJ

 The number of people seeking unemployment aid has fallen for five straight weeks to its lowest level since the pandemic began, a sign that layoffs are dwindling.
 There are still 15 million people receiving either federal or state jobless aid, though that number has also declined from roughly 20 million in February.

+With U.S. businesses scrambling to fill millions of jobs as the economy reopens much faster than many had expected, Friday’s jobs report for May will help show whether their efforts are succeeding.

-The fading of the pandemic produced a disconnect between companies and the unemployed.
-While businesses are rushing to add workers immediately, many of the unemployed are either seeking better jobs than they had before the pandemic, still lack affordable child care, worry about contracting COVID-19 or have decided to retire early.
+The fading of the pandemic has released substantial pent-up demand among consumers to eat out, travel, shop, attend public events and visit with friends and relatives.
+But it has also produced a disconnect between companies and the unemployed.
+Businesses are rushing to add workers immediately.
+Yet many of the unemployed are either seeking better jobs than they had before the pandemic, still lack affordable child care, worry about contracting COVID-19 or have decided to retire early.

-That mismatch resulted in the sharp slowdown in hiring in April, when employers added far fewer jobs than economists had forecast and many fewer than had been hired in March.
+That disconnect resulted in a sharp slowdown in hiring in April, when employers added far fewer jobs than economists had forecast and many fewer than had been hired in March.

+Analysts have predicted an improvement for May, with 650,000 jobs added, compared with April’s surprisingly tepid gain of 266,000.
+The unemployment rate is projected to fall from 6.1% to 5.9%, according to data provider FactSet.
+If the forecasts for May are accurate, that would still be a slower hiring pace than the 1 million jobs a month that many economists had envisioned in early spring.
+The economy still has 8.2 million fewer jobs than it did before the pandemic struck.

 Many businesses blame a $300-a-week federal unemployment benefit for discouraging some of the jobless from taking work.
 Republican governors in 25 states have responded by cutting off that benefit prematurely, starting this month, before the benefits are scheduled to end nationally on Sept.
 6.